JAlcocerT/RPi/_posts/2023-05-02-pi-vs-orange.md

 ## The Raspberry Pi 4

-* The Raspberry Pi 4 is powered by a quad-core ARM Cortex-A72 CPU, providing reliable performance for a range of applications.
+* The Raspberry Pi 4 is powered by a **quad-core ARM** Cortex-A72 CPU, providing reliable performance for a range of applications.
     * The Raspberry Pi 4 is equipped with a VideoCore VI GPU, ensuring smooth graphics rendering and multimedia performance.
+* RPi4 Model B Dimensions - 85.6mm×56.5mm×17mm - Which makes a volume of 82,096.8 mm³
+    * The Raspberry Pi 4 is approximately **26.44% smaller in volume** compared to the Orange Pi 5.

 ### Raspberry Pi 4 - CPU Benchmark